 The next description is from C. Hale Sipe from his History of Fort Ligonier.

 I think the best way to tell the story of Captain Samuel Miller, Miller's Block House, and the "rise and fall" of Hannastown, PA, is to start off with map.
-When you travel to Greensburg, presently the county seat of Westmoreland County, PA, and ask about tourist attractions you will be directed to visit Hannastown, the original county seat.
+When you travel to Greensburg, presently the county seat of Westmoreland County, PA, and ask about tourist attractions you will be directed to visit Hannastown, (click here to see History of Hannastown) the original county seat.
 Hannastown (about 2˝ to 3 miles from Greensburg) was, of course, founded by the wily Robert Hanna.
 It is a great place to visit and if you are in the area be sure to stop by.
-This map was drawn in 1895 by John B. Steel (A descendent of the Steel family who owned Robert Hanna's property after Hanna's death.)
+The map below was drawn in 1895 by John B. Steel (A descendent of the Steel family who owned Robert Hanna's property after Hanna's death.)
 Hannastown is in the middle of the map with the fort there indicated by a red square.
 Miller's Blockhouse is at the bottom of the map which in 1895 was next to the Pennsylvania Rail Road about 2˝ miles south of Hannastown.
 Rail service did not come to western Pennsylvania until the 1850s.
 So, the land ownerships shown on the map probably are those in 1895.
 Miller's blockhouse came to be known as Miller's Station only when the railroad stopped there more than 100 years later.

 Click here to see the same Indian attack route taken in 1882 superimposed on a modern day Arial Map of Westmoreland County.
 The former boundaries of Samuel Miller's land still can be seen on this 1987 map of Hempfield Twp.